 Located alongside ‘Lovers Walk’ – an avenue of trees opposite a street full of pretty Georgian houses and close to Redland Station and Gloucester Road, this children’s playground has all the kiddy favourites.

 Parking: Residents’ parking exists in the area, look for the pay-and-display machines for public parking spots.

-Backed by multi-coloured houses on one side and street art the other, this playground is steeped in Bristolian vibes.
-The park stands in the old churchyard of St. Andrews Church, which was demolished in 1969.
+Backed by multi-coloured houses on one side and street art the other, this childrens’ play park is steeped in Bristolian vibes.
+The Montpelier playground for children stands in the old churchyard of St. Andrews Church, which was demolished in 1969.
 It’s a quiet little enclave of green, fully-immersed in bohemian Montpelier, and not far from independent-minded Stokes Croft.
 The playground itself is grassy and has swings, climbing apparatus, springy horsies and benches to gaze over Bristol buildings.

 Address: St Andrews Road, Bristol, BS6 5PT

 Parking: It’s residents-only parking along the neighbouring strip of road, but there are parking meters where you can pay for up to 3 hours.
 Otherwise, quite a way towards Cromwell Road at the top of the street you’ll also find free road-side places to park.

 There are a couple of playgrounds located on Horfield Common – one opposite Horfield Leisure Centre, the other opposite Tesco, Lime Trees Road (so useful if you want to combine/bribe your kiddo to do a bit of grocery shopping before/after the park!)